Prakashsaw/Expense-Management-System/client/README.md

 ```

 ## Description
-* Create a web-based expense management system to help users track and manage their financial transactions.
+* Created a web-based expense management system to help users track and manage their financial transactions.
 * User Login and SignUp functionality with full validation(email validation through sending email), bcrypt passsword in backend, JWT token for secure user authentication.
 * Feature of forgot password with sending email for reset password link using nodemailer.
 * Record and categorize expenses on weekly, monthly and yearly, Expense analytics and visualizations in graphs and charts, user can edit and delete transactions.